ARTIST CV

 Solo and Two-Person Exhibitions

-2024 “This is as far as I can take you”, Smack Mellon, Brooklyn, NY (Upcoming)
+2024 “This is as far as I can take you”, curated by Rachel Vera Steinberg, Smack Mellon, Brooklyn, NY

-2023 “Naturalization”, John Michael Kohler Arts Center, Sheboygan, WI
+2023 “Naturalization”, curated by Tanya Gayer, John Michael Kohler Arts Center, Sheboygan, WI

 2019 “Carry Me Home”, Myers Gallery at Teachers College, Columbia University, New York, NY